d-najd/UmlDesignerAppApi/README.md

    - Ability to generate uml diagrams from mysql code

 # Demo
- file called postman.json contains all the requests available, good luck!
+ File called postman.json contains all the requests available, good luck!

 # Downloads (WORK IN PROGRESS)
 # Related Links
-the app which the api is built for https://github.com/d-najd/UmlDesigner
+The app which the api is built for https://github.com/d-najd/UmlDesigner